Apply NowRequest Information

 Why should I choose Palmer for my education?

 The short answer?
 Because Palmer is the trusted leader in chiropractic education.
-Chiropractic was founded right down the street from Palmer College of Chiropractic's Davenport, Iowa, Campus.
+Chiropractic was founded right down the street from Palmer College of Chiropractic’s main campus in Davenport, Iowa.
 And Palmer is the oldest and largest chiropractic college in the world.
 Our faculty and programs are the best in the world.
 And Palmer is home to the world's leading chiropractic research program.
 The question really is, why wouldn't you choose Palmer?

 How long is the Doctor of Chiropractic program?

 Students attend classes on a year-round schedule (including breaks) and complete their studies in three and one-third years.
-On Palmer's Davenport, Iowa, Campus the program is 10 trimesters long.
-The programs at Palmer's San Jose, Calif., and Port Orange, Fla., campuses are 13 quarters in length.
+On Palmer’s Davenport campus the program is 10 trimesters long.
+The programs at Palmer College of Chiropractic West, in San Jose, Calif. and Palmer College of Chiropractic Florida, in Port Orange, Fla. are 13 quarters in length.

 How much is tuition?